-A foreign person must apply for foreign investment approval before taking a notifiable and significant action, or a notifiable national security action1.
-Applications are submitted electronically on the Foreign Investment website and are supported by further guidance (see, for example, the foreign investment application checklist).
+A foreign person must apply for foreign investment approval before taking a notifiable and significant action, or a notifiable national security action.
+Applications are created and submitted electronically through the Foreign Investment Portal.
 A fee is payable for all foreign investment applications.